drupal/drupal/core/themes/olivero/README.md

 # About Olivero

 Olivero is the default theme for Drupal 10.
-It is a flexible, recolorable theme with a responsive and mobile-first layout, supporting 13 regions.
+It is a flexible, colorable theme with a responsive and mobile-first layout, supporting 13 regions.

 The Olivero theme is named after Rachel Olivero, a member of our community who